The Best Things To Do In Hualien

 The undisputed king of Taiwan’s National Parks, Taroko Gorge is the quintessential must experience destination on Taiwan’s east coast.
-Towering marble valleys?
-Check.
-Thundering waterfalls?
-Check.
-Forest hikes and mountain to mountain suspension bridges?
-Check and check.
-Carved by the Liwu river over millions of years, the spectacular Gorge is the largest marble canyon in the world and boasts a wide variety of trails and landscapes.
-Just a few highlights of the park include the Swallow Grotto, Shakadang trail, the Baiyang Waterfalls, Jhuilu Old Trail (Zhuilu Old Trail), Changguang Temple, the Qingshui Cliffs and the Eternal Spring Shrine.
-While it is “possible” to see everything in one day, we highly recommend spending two days exploring the gorge to really see it all.
+Towering marble valleys, thundering waterfalls, forest hikes and mountain to mountain suspension bridges are just a few of the spectacular features of this grand park.
+Carved by the Liwu river over millions of years, the spectacular Gorge is the largest marble canyon in the world and boasts a wide variety of trails, temples and landscapes.
+While it is “possible” to see everything in one day, we highly recommend spending two or three days exploring the gorge to really see it all.

 2. Coastal Highway 11

-If you’re lucky enough to be in Taiwan and you love experiencing incredible natural beauty, you have GOT to visit the Mugua River Gorge.
-An area in Taiwan blessed with mesmerizing, crystal clear waters, waterfalls, lush forests and unique aboriginal culture; it is a terrific way to spend a day while in the Hualien area.
+Home to some of the best places to swim in Hualien, the Mugua River Gorge is blessed with mesmerizing, crystal clear waters, waterfalls, lush forests and unique aboriginal culture.
+A terrific way to spend a day while in the Hualien area.
 This area is listed as one of the East Coast “highlights” in the Lonely Planet Taiwan Guide book, and for good reason.
 Within the Mugua River Gorge itself and in the surrounding area, there are numerous places to explore, including Emerald Valley, Tongmen, Liyu Lake, Wunlan, Zimu Falls, the Miyawan River, Rainbow Falls and more!
-The Truku people living in this area are known for their custom knife making skills, so have a swim as you wait for your traditional Truku Machete to be forged by hand.

 The only way to describe this unique stretch of coastline between Fengbin and Changbin is “Wow”.
 Millions of years of volcanic activity and salt water erosion have transformed this incredible stretch of the coast into something truly remarkable.
 As if walking on the moon, the bizarre uplifted coral reefs and stone cliffs of Shihtiping feel otherworldly in their shape and texture.
 The name “Shihtiping” loosely translates to “stone steps”, and let’s just say, you’ll see why when you visit this natural phenomena.
 With hundreds of tidal pools and an offshore coral reef, Shihtiping is also a wonderful place to see countless species of sea creatures big and small.